ericiannj/web3vote/README.md

 ## How to use it?

-Stocks Manager is a front-end project.
+Web3Vote is a front-end project.

 1. Clone the repository